 - Females weigh five and a half to six and a half pounds, males weigh about eight and a half pounds

 The silver laced Wyandotte’s most spectacular feature is its coloring.
-These chickens have gray feathers edged in black, which give the chicken an almost mosaic-like appearance.
+These chickens have white feathers edged in black, which give the chicken an almost mosaic-like appearance.

 This coloration is most obvious on the hens.
 Roosters display the same colors but also have a silver cape, so they appear somewhat paler.

-The eyes of the silver laced Wyandotte are reddish brown and the combs and wattles, both of which are small, are red.
-This chicken breed features a double comb.
+The eyes of the silver laced Wyandotte are dark brown and the combs and wattles, both of which are small, are red.
+This chicken breed features a rose comb.

 Although some Wyandottes may display a single comb, the single comb does not meet the breed standard.
 The beak, skin, legs, and feet of the Wyandotte are yellow.